-- E. Rohou was a member of the program committees of the CGO 2023 conference. - I. Puaut was member of the program committee of the following conferences: Euromicro Conference on Real Time Systems (ECRTS) 2022, IEEE Real-Time Systems Symposium (RTSS) 2022, IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), 2022, Conference on Real-Time Networks and Systems (RTNS) 2023. - P. Michaud was a member of the program committees of the HPCA 2023 conference. - D. Hardy was a member of the program committees of the WCET 2022 workshop. - C. Collange was an external review committee member of the ISCA 2022 and ASPLOS 2023 conferences.
+- E. Rohou was a member of the program committees of the CC 2024 conference. - P. Michaud was a member of the program committee of the ISCA 2023 conference. - I. Puaut is member of the program committee of Euromicro Conference on Real Time Systems (ECRTS) 2024. - I. Puaut is member of the program committee of IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS), 2024. - I. Puaut was member of the program committee of Conference on Real-Time Networks and Systems (RTNS) 2023. - D. Hardy was member of the program committee of the International Symposium on Advanced Security on Software and Systems (ASSS) 2023. - C. Collange was member of the external review committee of the ASPLOS 2023 conference.

-Reviewer

-Members of PACAP routinely review submissions to international conferences and events.
+Reviewer Members of PACAP routinely review submissions to international conferences and events.